 Often the challenge in couples counseling is to help one person see the other’s point of view.
-“They’re going to focus on who’s right and who’s wrong and when that happens, it’s really toxic for a relationship.
-It’s no longer focused on solving problems and much more about winning arguments.”
+“They’re going to focus on who’s right and who’s wrong and when that happens, it’s toxic for a relationship.
+It no longer focuses on solving problems but rather on winning arguments.

 “I found it’s really helpful to get couples to start having a different kind of conversation about money that’s much more about understanding their values, what’s important to them – and that doesn’t have one right answer,” says Vos.

-Vos sees the cards as helping with the following with respect to financial counseling:
+Vos sees the cards as helping with the following concerning financial counseling:

 “Money Habitudes is just such an enriching experience because it takes some of the pressure off that couples feel talking about these sensitive issues,” says Vos.